alperkonuralp/nodejs-gracefully-shutdown/README.md

 ### Parameters

-$infoLogger:$ The logger function for informations.
+*infoLogger:* The logger function for informations.
 Default value is `console.log`.

-$errorLogger:$ The logger function for errors.
+*errorLogger:* The logger function for errors.
 Default value is `console.error`.

 ### Example (winston)